ASIJ-Mustangs/sinbad/tutorials/java/welcome01.md

 1. Create another DataSource object to read weather data for a second location.
 Print out a message stating which of the two locations is hotter (or colder).

 1. Fetch the wind speed and print out a description based on the [Beaufort Scale](http://en.wikipedia.org/wiki/Beaufort_scale).

-### Processing

-1. Extend your program to print out a summary of the current weather conditions ("The weather is partly cloudy.", "The weather is overcast.", etc).
-You will need to find the appropriate label to use and fetch that data element as a string.
-(You might need to use the `toLowerCase` method of `String`.)

-1. Instead of using `println` statements, modify your program so that it uses `text()` to display information about the weather in the window when your program is run.
-In general, you must always leave the

-        DataSource.initializeProcessing(this);

-   statement in your `setup()` function, but you can `connect`, `load`, and `fetch` from data sources in `draw()`.

-1. By fetching the data elements labeled `icon_url_base` and `icon_url_name`, construct a URL for an image of the current weather conditions.
-Use that URL with the `loadImage` function of Processing to load and display the image in the window when your program is run.

-1. Make your program switch between displaying weather information for two (or more) locations when the mouse is clicked.